Skip to main content

 Spelling practice

-Give students their weekly spelling words in a word search format.
-They get extra practice finding and reading the words in context.
-You can make a new puzzle each week with the current list.
-Online generators make this fast.
-Type your 15 spelling words, pick a grid size, and print.
+Give students their weekly spelling list as a word search.
+They get practice finding and reading the words in context.
+A new puzzle each week takes 2 minutes to make with an online generator.

 Seasonal and holiday themes

-Holiday word searches are great for the last day before a break.
-Halloween, Thanksgiving, Christmas, Valentine's Day, and end-of-year puzzles give students a fun activity when normal lessons are winding down.
-Pair them with a coloring page or a word scramble for a full activity packet.
+Holiday word searches work great for the last day before a break.
+Halloween, Thanksgiving, Christmas, Valentine's Day, end-of-year.
+Pair with a coloring page for a full activity packet.

 Foreign language vocabulary

-Word searches work just as well in a foreign language.
+Word search works just as well in another language.
 Use Spanish, French, or German vocabulary words.
-The visual scanning process helps students recognize letter patterns in the target language.
-It is a low-pressure way to reinforce vocabulary outside of flashcards.
+The visual scan helps students recognize letter patterns in the target language.
+A low-pressure way to reinforce vocabulary outside of flashcards.

 Where to get classroom puzzles